-The Vice-Dean, Research & Infrastructure has two main responsibilities.
-One responsibility is to support and enhance the research mission of the Faculty, including funding for new faculty members, providing support external research funding, managing the Canada Research Chairs in the Faculty, facilitating commercialization opportunities, and providing oversight for the various research units within the Faculty.
-The other responsibility is to improve and increase spaces and infrastructure across the Faculty, for both research and teaching, and provide academic oversight for the Faculty’s capital building plans.
+The Vice-Dean, Research & Infrastructure’s main responsibility is to support and enhance the research mission of the Faculty, including funding for new faculty members, providing support for external research funding, managing the Canada Research Chairs in the Faculty, facilitating commercialization opportunities and providing oversight for the various research units within the Faculty.

-Among his accomplishments as Vice-Dean, Professor Pratt established of a bridge-funding program to complement government funding for Arts & Science faculty members, and initiated the first postdoctoral fellowship award program at the University of Toronto.
-As well, he has led many successful infrastructure projects including improvements to labs, teaching, and student spaces throughout the Faculty.
-He will serve as Vice Dean until July 2020.
+Among his accomplishments as Vice-Dean, Professor Pratt established a bridge-funding program to complement government funding for Arts & Science faculty members, and initiated the first postdoctoral fellowship award program at the University of Toronto.
+As well, he has led many successful infrastructure projects including improvements to labs along with teaching and student spaces throughout the Faculty.
+He will continue to oversee responsibilities related to capital projects and infrastructure until the end of his term on June 30, 2020.

 Key Areas of the Portfolio

 - Research and teaching space and infrastructure